 Welcome!
 I am an NSF Postdoctoral Research Fellow in the Departments of Environmental Studies and Sociology at the University of California Santa Barbara.
 In Brazil, I work in affiliation with the Social Science Center for Development, Agriculture, and Society at the Federal Rural University of Rio de Janeiro.
 In 2018, I completed my PhD in Sociology and Community & Environmental Sociology at the University of Wisconsin-Madison.
+In 2021, I will join the University of Oklahoma as an assistant professor of sociology.

 My research and teaching interests include race and ethnicity, environmental sociology, and economic sociology.
 I use qualitative, ethnographic, and comparative-historical methods to examine how race and racism shape the formation of environmental practices and policies in multi-racial societies, such as Brazil and the U.S. My research has been supported by the National Science Foundation, the Fulbright Program, and Foreign Language and Area Studies fellowships.